pghatani0811/Data-Science-Project-2/README.md

 ## The Primary Objectives of This Project Are:

 - Predict insurance claim costs using machine learning.
--   Compare Linear Regression, Random Forest, and Gradient Boosting to find the best model for this project.
+- Compare regression models to find the best-performing model.
--   Identify and rank potentially high-cost claims for early review.
+- Identify potentially high-cost claims early.
--   Enable claims managers to handle claims and distribute resources in the best possible way.
+- Rank claims by predicted cost for early review.
--   Support better reserve planning using predicted claim costs.
+- Help claims managers prioritize resources and support better reserve planning.
--   This project aims to develop a decision-support tool.
+- Use the model as a decision-support tool, not to replace claims professionals or automatically set reserves.

 ## Repository Structure